lunaprise/Lunaprise/README.md

 Collection: Curated by NFT Blue, this represents the first comprehensive collection of rare stamps throughout history, inscribed as 1:1 twins onto the metal discs of the Lunaprise museum.

 # First Sports Hall of Fame on the Moon:
-Collection: 400 Masters Of Sports
+Collection: 400 Masters of Sports
 Curator: NFT Blue, documenting the achievements of sports legends through  art and sports collectibles from Tom Brady, Muhammad Ali, and Jesse Owens, including the greatest 100 pro football players of all time, the greatest 20 basketball players of all time, and legends of Boxing, Formula 1, Olympic stars, and top female athletes.

 # First Stan Lee Art Collection on Moon:
 Collection: Stan Lee- Legion Franchise
 Details: A tribute to Stan Lee's legacy, inscribed as a Bitcoin Ordinal in 2023.
-Plus hundreds of iconic Stan Lee artwork inscribed as twin 1:1 into the museum discs.
+Plus, hundreds of iconic Stan Lee artwork inscribed as twin 1:1 into the museum discs.

 # First Bitcoin Ordinal Art Project: Artist/Project: Marshmello The Moon Pup
  Details: A pioneering digital art piece of the first dog to be inscribed as artwork on the moon, and inscribed as a Bitcoin Ordinal, marking the first of its kind on the moon.
 Learn more at https://www.thefamemag.com/article/marshmello-the-arctic-pup-takes-a-giant-leap-to-the-moon

-# Tardigees: Characters based on the actual alleged Tardigee crash on the moon in the 2018 Berkeshet (Israel) space mission.
+# Tardigrades: Characters based on the actual alleged Tardigrades crash on the moon in the 2018 Beresheet (Israel) space mission.

 # Lunarbits, the first Bitcoin ordinal Runes asset twins representing actual physical space on the Lunaprise discs on the moon.
-Yielding 222 million lunarbits of space, which is mirrored to the first Bitcoin Ordinals Runes token "twins" inscriptions  on the moon and mirrors the virtualized  meme coin-based ecosystem on earth supported by creators, crypto funds, and traders worldwide.
+Yielding 222 million Lunarbits of space, which is mirrored to the first Bitcoin Ordinals Runes token "twins" inscriptions on the moon and mirrors the virtualized meme coin-based ecosystem on earth supported by creators, crypto funds, and traders worldwide.

 # Hall of Fame: Top Titans, Influential Leaders, and Icons Inscribed in Lunar Hall of Fame
 Recognizing the top leaders of the past century.
 Notable Names inscribed into the hall of fame onto the metallic disks of the Lunaprise,  include SpaceX Founder Elon Musk, Thomas Edison, Nickoli Tesla,  President Donald J. Trump, Mother Theresa, Queen Elizabeth, Dr. Martin Luther King, President John F. Kennedy, Olympian Jesse Owens, President Ronald Reagan,  Theodore Roosevelt, Thomas Edison;  a total of 100 of the most influential persons in 100 past years are recognized and an additional list of 100 top influencers and key opinion leaders are inscribed into the Lunar Hall of Fame, along